 CLOUD TELEPHONY: THE WAY AHEAD?

-The workplace is changing but communication remains, as ever, a key foundation for any successful business.
-The soaring popularity of cloud phone solutionsduring the pandemic forced many organisations to review how they invest in telecoms.
-As working patterns evolve, cloud telephony seems to be the perfect flexible solution for businesses across the board.
+The soaring popularity of cloud telephony during the pandemic is forcing many organisations to review how they invest in telecoms.
+While the workplace is changing, communication remains, as ever, a key foundation for success.
+As working patterns evolve, a cloud phone system seems to be the perfect flexible solution for businesses across the board.

 Already light years ahead of the traditional old landline phone system, cloud phone technology is even beginning to expose some weaknesses of on-premises business VoIP phone systems too.

 What exactly are the benefits of cloud telephony, and is it the right phone system for your business?

 The ‘Cloud’ refers to a global network of servers, software and databases that are accessed via the internet.
 It’s that great, intangible entity that’s all around us, as long as we are online, from where we download music and videos, follow directions on a sat-nav, and send out emails with large attachments.

 A cloud phone system is one in which calls are made through your internet connection, rather than via the traditional ISDN copper landline network.
 Unlike most traditional analogue systems, and many VoIP-based platforms, cloud telephony is always hosted off site.
 All calls are routed through a connecting network of secure data centres in remote locations, managed by a third party provider.